Éditions Durand: History

 The historic headquarters of Éditions Durand was located at 4 Place de la Madeleine in the 8th arrondissement of Paris.
-Since 1980, it has moved several times:first, to 21 rue Vernet in the 8th arrondissement as of June 1, 1980, then 215 Rue du Faubourg-Saint-Honoré in the 8th arrondissement, 4-6 Place de la Bourse in the 2nd arrondissement of Paris.
+Since 1980, it has moved several times: first, to 21 rue Vernet in the 8th arrondissement as of June 1, 1980, then 215 Rue du Faubourg-Saint-Honoré in the 8th arrondissement, and then 4-6 Place de la Bourse in the 2nd arrondissement of Paris.
 In addition, the firm had a warehouse at 1 avenue de la Marne in Asnières-sur-Seine, where the archives of the publishing house were kept.

 During its history, Éditions Durand acquired various publishers, including: